BenjaminPeter/rangeexpansion/README.md

     ploidy <- 2  #set ploidy of individuals.
 1=haploid, 2 =diploid

-#which columns contain outgroup individuals (snapp format)
-# to be used for polarization of SNPs.
-If SNP are already polarized
-# or no outgroups are present, set this to `NULL`:
+which columns contain outgroup individuals (snapp format) to be used for polarization of SNPs.
+If SNP are already polarized or no outgroups are present, set this to `NULL`:
     # outgroup_columns <- NULL
     outgroup_columns <- 1:2

-# the maximum number of snp to analyze, NULL loads all SNP
+ the maximum number of snp to analyze, NULL loads all SNP
     nsnp <- NULL

-# if you want to run the arabidopsis example instead, set this to True
-#, file names will be adjusted
+ if you want to run the arabidopsis example instead, set this to True , file names will be adjusted
     run_arabidopsis_example <- TRUE

-# downloads arabidopsis data, requires wget
+ downloads arabidopsis data, requires wget.
+As the arabidopsis data set is around 400MB, I did not include it, run this *once* to download the data
     download_arabidopsis_data <- FALSE